GENEALOGIES: Tracing lineages of Compromise

 Motion picture color correction: China Girls vs the Maureen the LAD girl

-In a similar vain to analogue photography, from the 1920s to the early ’90s, the analogue motion picture industry had its own color test equivalent, named color-timing.
+In a similar vain to analog photography, from the 1920s to the early ’90s, the analog motion picture industry had its own color test equivalent, named color-timing.
 The term ‘timing’ hails from the days before automated printers, when the photo chemical process used a timer to determine how long a particular film strip had to sit in the developer.
 During the decades of color-timing, hundreds of female faces or ‘China Girls’ (which some have described as a reference to the porcelain mannequins used in early screen tests) appeared in the film leaders, typically only for 1-4 frames, never intended to be seen by anyone other than the projectionist.

 The color-timing practice was not completely reliable; it involved a different China Girl and slightly different lighting each time.
 One of the reasons why around the 1980s, the technology was gradually superseded by the Laboratory Aim Density (LAD) system, developed by John Pytlak.
 Along with color-timing, the anonymous China Girls, whose occupancy ranged from studio workers to models, became artifacts of an obsolete film history and only one “LAD Girl” became the model for the color reference card: Maureen Darby.
 Pytlak describes that “It was primarily intended as ‘representative’ footage, and not a standard.”
 By filming two 400-foot rolls of 5247 film, “all film supplied since the introduction of LAD is made from the same original negative, either as a duplicate negative, and now as a digital intermediate.”